opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

 Visualizing data
 ================

-One of OpenDataSoft greatest strong points is the possibility of exploring a dataset through a variety of visualizations.

-Up to 6 different visualizations are available, which completely depend on what kind of data the dataset contains.
+Published datasets on an OpenDataSoft portal can be represented by up to 6 different visualizations.
+The number of available visualizations for a dataset completely depends on what kind of data the dataset contains.
 Among these 6 visualizations, there are 5 standard visualizations:

-- the Table view, to visualize data in a table
+- the Table visualization, to visualize data in a table
-- the Map view, to visualize data on a map
+- the Map visualization, to visualize data on a map
-- the Analyze view, to visualize and analyze data through a chart
+- the Analyze visualization, to visualize and analyze data through a chart
-- the Images view, to visualize data through images
+- the Images visualization, to visualize data through images
-- the Calendar view, to visualize data in a calendar
+- the Calendar visualization, to visualize data in a calendar

 The 6th visualization is called the "Custom view".
 It is completely optionnal and entirely custom.
 It means that even the label of the tab is chosen by the portal administrators, and they can differ from one dataset to another, even if they are on the same portal.